-The Condition Access Table (CAT) is the pointer to find the Entitlement Management Message (EMM) associated with the CA system(s) that it uses.
+The Condition Access Table (CAT) is the pointer to enable the Integrated Receiver Decoder (IRD) to find the Entitlement Management Message (EMM) associated with the CA system(s) that it uses.
 If the CAT is not present, the receiver is not able to receive management messages, and a CAT Error alarm activates.